Matthew Crosby: Early life

-Matthew Crosby was born in Bromley.
+Matthew Crosby was born in Bromley, London.
 He attended St Olave's Grammar School., and went on to study English and American Literature with Film Studies at the University of Kent at Canterbury, where he met Tom Parry and Brendan Dodds.

-Biography
+Career

 Crosby was originally a teacher but left the profession to try comedy in 2004.
 He has since performed stand-up and sketch comedy all over the world, and was a semi-finalist for the BBC New Act 2005.
 He comperes at several comedy venues including the Horsebridge Comedy Club in Whitstable.
 Crosby is a founding member of sketch team Pappy's, formerly known as Pappy's Fun Club.

 In August 2006 Crosby performed at the Edinburgh Festival Fringe in two shows: the Comedy Bucket, a stand-up showcase, and Pappy's Fun Club.
 In August 2007 the Edinburgh run of Pappy's Fun Club was nominated for an if.comedy award, formerly known as the Perrier award.

-Crosby is a keen archer and was employed to fire the arrows in the remake of the Strongbow Cider advert.

 Crosby performed stand-up as part of the Leicester Comedy Festival in 2007 and 2008.
 He also performed during the Melbourne International Comedy Festival in 2008.

 As part of Pappy's Fun Club, Crosby returned to the Edinburgh Fringe with Funergy in 2008, World Record Attempt: 200 Sketches in an Hour in 2009, All Business in 2010, and Last Show Ever in 2012.
 Each show was followed by a tour of the UK.

 Crosby was a regular contributor to comedy podcast Answer Me This!, playing various characters in jingles and sketches.

 Crosby took his debut solo stand-up show, Adventure Party, to the Edinburgh Festival Fringe in 2011, where it received a number of 4* reviews.

 Crosby is co-creator of the BBC Three sitcom Badults which ran for two series.

 In 2015 Crosby took another solo hour show to Edinburgh called Smaller Than Life.
 The show notably included a semi-naked impression of Vladimir Putin.
 He co-devised and co-wrote the comedy panel show Hypothetical for UK TV channel Dave.

-In June 2019, Crosby launched a new Sunday morning show on Radio X with fellow comedian, Ed Gamble, produced by Vinay Joshi.
-The pair quickly became affectionately known as Crunch and Crumble.
+In June 2019, Crosby launched a new Sunday morning show on Radio X with fellow comedian, Ed Gamble.

-Crosby currently lives in Beckenham, south-east London with his wife and two children.
+Crosby lives in Beckenham, Greater London, with his wife and two children.